stroiman/neovim-config/README.md

 > nvs .
 ```

+This is also used for other relevant stdpath directories, like cache, and data;
+so ephemeral data cached by plugins will also be kept separate.
+See also `:help
+stdpath`.

 ## Philosophy

 A vim configuration is a dynamic beast that often mutates over a long period of